edamla/mediterraneanagency/_books/2021-09-01-the-life-of-our-prophet-for-young-people.md

 ---
 While writing this book, I couldn’t help but recall my youth.
-Some 60 years ago, during my middle or high school years, I would constantly ask my- self the same question: “As I step into youth, who should I choose as an ‘example’?
+Some 60 years ago, during my middle or high school years, I would constantly ask myself the same question: “As I step into youth, who should I choose as an ‘example’?
 Whom should I resemble so that I can guide my life accordingly?”
 Of course, at that age, the only thing I thought